 Section 21 Notice Seeking Possession (Form 6A) (England)

-This Section 21 Notice Seeking Possession (also known as Form 6A) is an eviction notice that can be served by a Landlord on an Assured Shorthold Tenant.
-It advises the Tenant that the Assured Shorthold Tenancy (AST) will be terminated on a specified date.
+This Section 21 Notice Seeking Possession (Form 6A) (England) is the form prescribed under Section 21 of the Housing Act 1988 (for properties in England) for a landlord to serve on an assured shorthold tenant.
+It confirms that the Assured Shorthold Tenancy (AST) will come to an end on a date specified in the notice.
 That date may be the last day of the fixed term or a later date.

-The termination date specified must be at least 2 months after the Notice is received by the Tenant.
-The earliest termination date is the end of the fixed term of the Tenancy.
+The termination date specified must be at least 2 months after the Notice is received by the tenant.
+The earliest termination date is the end of the fixed term of the tenancy.
 The termination date may fall at any time during the periodic tenancy.

 Landlords need to have complied with certain legal obligations before they can serve a valid Section 21 Notice (Form 6A).
 See the Guidance Section 21 Notices for further information.